 He was already hanging on his job ever since the loss to Mexico in the Olympics back in August.
 Brazil had a few good games, struggled a bit coming into the last rounds and fell to Mexico, who’s historically a tough opponent against the Seleção.
-After that, he had a nice run in some friendlies, trouncing countries like China and Japan.
-His last game was the second leg of “Copa Roca” (this shouldn’t be called “Superclassico”, but I’ll explain why later), which Brazil lost 2-1 but won the penalty challenge.
+After that, he had a nice run in some friendlies, trouncing countries such as China and Japan.
+His last game was the second leg of “Copa Roca” (that shouldn’t be called “Superclassico”, but I’ll explain why later), which Brazil lost 2-1 but won the penalty challenge.

-According to CBF, his back up will be announced in January.
+According to CBF, his back- up will be announced in January.
 Rumor says the leader in the “run” is Corinthians’ coach Tite, who won the Copa Libertadores this year and the Brazilian National League in 2011, but the “dream” catch would be convincing Pep Guardiola to come back earlier from his sabbatical.

 In all fairness, that’s an unexpected move.
 His team seemed to be clicking in the last run of games.
 Recalling Kaká even though he wasn’t being used by José Mourinho at Real Madrid was one of his good moves, and the team seemed to be gluing.